philsturgeon/phil.tech/source/2009-12-10-CodeIgniter-on-PHP-5.3.html.markdown

 layout: post
 title: CodeIgniter on PHP 5.3
 category: codeigniter
-alias: blog/2009/12/CodeIgniter-on-PHP-5.3
+alias: blog/2009/12/CodeIgniter-on-PHP-5.3/
-excerpt: " \n\tFind out how to make PHP 5.3 shut up complaining about \"warning: date():
+excerpt: "Find out how to make PHP 5.3 shut up complaining about \"warning: date():
   It is not safe to rely on the system's timezone settings\" and deprecated functions in your CodeIgniter applications. "
 date: '2009-12-10 11:45:00'